ToshY/BunnyNet-PHP/docs/stream-api.md

 !!! note

-    - The `title` does not need to match or require a file extension.
+    - The `title` does not need to match the video filename and/or extension you're intending to upload.
     - A `collectionId` is not required.
     - The response returns the video's GUID, which is required for video upload (see [Upload Video](#upload-video)).